redco/goose-parser/README.md

 })();
 ```

-## Environments
+## Environment
 This is a special atmosphere where Parser has to be executed.
-The main purpose of the environment is to provide a method for evaluating JS on the page.
+The main purpose of an environment is to provide a method for evaluating JS on the page.
 Goose supports following environments:
 * [PhantomJS](https://github.com/redco/goose-phantom-environment) (executes in NodeJS)
 * [Chrome](https://github.com/redco/goose-chrome-environment) (executes in NodeJS)
 * [JSDom](https://github.com/redco/goose-jsdom-environment) (executes in NodeJS)
+* FireFox (coming soon)
 * [Browser](https://github.com/redco/goose-phantom-environment) (executes in Browser)

 ## Docker usage